The homotopy theory of simplicial props: The model structure on sProp

-Now we assume that $j$ is an acyclic cofibration from set (A2) and consider the following pushout square: We know that $g$ satisfies (W1) by Proposition~\ref{NAFA}, and, furthermore, that $\pi_0(g)$ is a fully faithful functor.
+Now we assume that $j$ is an acyclic cofibration from set (A2) and consider the following pushout square: We know that $g$ satisfies (W1) by Proposition~\ref{NAFA}, which implies that $\pi_0(g)$ is a fully faithful functor.
 Thus, to show that $g$ satisfies (W2), we must show that $\pi_0(g)$ is essentially surjective.
 But notice that

-so we just need to show that $y$ is isomorphic to an object in the image of $\pi_0(g)$; we will show that $y\cong \pi_0(g) x_*$.
+so we just need to show that $y$ is isomorphic to an object in the image of $\pi_0(g)$; we will show that $y\cong \pi_0(g) x$.
 Let $a\in \msh(x,y)_0$ and $b\in \msh(y,x)_0$.
 Then since $\msh(x,x)$ and $\msh(y,y)$ are weakly contractible, $a\circ b$ is in the same path component as $\id_x$ and $b\circ a$ is in the same path component as $\id_y$.
-Hence $k(a\circ b) = k(a) \circ k(b)$ is in the same path component as $k(\id_x) = \id_{\pi_0(g)x_*}$ and $k(b) \circ k(a)$ is in the same path component as $\id_y$.
-Hence $y \cong \pi_0(g) x_*$ in $\pi_0 \msp.$ \end{proof}
+Hence $k(a\circ b) = k(a) \circ k(b)$ is in the same path component as $k(\id_x) = \id_{\pi_0(g)x}$ and $k(b) \circ k(a)$ is in the same path component as $\id_y$.
+Hence $y \cong \pi_0(g) x$ in $\pi_0 \msp.$ \end{proof}